Overcome your challenges with opioids or painkillers

 What Are the Treatment Options for Opioid Use Disorder?

-Treatment options include counseling, (such as cognitive-behavioral therapy or “CBT”), other behavioral therapies, Medication Assisted Treatment (MAT), and support groups.
+Treatment options include therapy, (such as cognitive-behavioral therapy or “CBT”), other behavioral therapies, Medication Assisted Treatment (MAT), and support groups.
 There are also apps, like the Anonymous Health app, that allow you to learn and practice tools and techniques to support your recovery.
 These kinds of applications, when combined with one-to-one therapy (“computer assisted therapy”), can yield significantly improved success rates relative to therapy alone.

 How Does Medication for Opioid Use Disorder work?